claytonmcast/thesis-ml/readme.md

 │   │       └── sample_100%.csv
 │   ├── plot/
 │   │   └── linear_regression_plot.py               # Plots the graphs and stores metrics of the results
-│   └── training_result/                            # Directory structure for storing results based on transaction ID and platform
+│   └── training_result/                            # Directory structure for storing results based on process ID and platform
-│       ├── [transaction]/[try]/[platform]/
-│       └── [transaction]/confidence_interval_metric.json       # Stores the confidence interval for metrics across all tries
+│       └── [process]                               # [proccess] is an id of the running process, │           ├── [try]/[platform]                    # [try] is the current try, [platform] is the platform being executed │           │   └── [comparisons graph|metric]      # here keeps comparison graphs and metric data files │           └── confidence_interval_metric.json     # Stores the confidence interval for metrics across all tries │
-│
 ├── neural_network/
 │   ├── app/